Awards – Due April 15

 Lynn Dodson YAM Award of Excellence

-Those wishing to make a nomination must be a current active member of AENJ and submit:
+Those wishing to make a nomination must be a current active member of AENJ and submit the following:

 1. A completed nomination form.

-4. For NAHS and NJAHS include the above and
+For NAHS and NJAHS include the above AND;

-a) a one page typed summary of NAHS or NJAHS activities and
+1. a one-page typed summary of NAHS or NJAHS activities and

-5. All materials must be postmarked by April 15th to be considered for recognition at the Fall Conference.
+All materials must be postmarked by April 15th by 11:59 PM to be considered for recognition at the Fall Conference.

-Final decisions in the selection of the award recipients will be made by the Award Committee with the ratification of the AENJ Executive Board.
-Please note that the committee and the AENJ Executive Board do not feel bound to present any and/or all awards annually.
+Final decisions in the selection of the award recipients will be made by the Award Committee with the ratification of the AENJ Executive Committee.
+Please note that the AENJ Executive Committee does not feel bound to present any and/or all awards annually.

 Questions?
 Contact awards@aenj.org